Winning the Early Season

 When ducks are spread loosely across large amounts of available water, there’s no magic shortcut to finding them: You have to cover as much ground as possible, without stopping until ducks are located.
 It takes time, but you can start early.
 Bluewings are headed south by September, while wood ducks, resident geese and mallards can be scouted all summer.
 Waterfowl patterns frequently shift, of course, but even then, your head start will help you keep tabs on the birds.

 Once you’ve located a good loafing or feeding site, go easy on the pressure.
 Shoot a couple ducks and sneak out, allowing birds to resettle into the area.
-Finding a good early season honey hole is among October’s greatest challenges — and biggest keys to success — so don’t let over-exuberance land you back at square one.
+Finding a good honey hole right off the bat is among the early season’s greatest challenges — and biggest keys to success — so don’t let over-exuberance land you back at square one.